 Businesses are slowly starting to open again here in Canada, but we will probably need to continue avoid traveling far from home for a while.
 So I decided that in the upcoming months, I will focus on exploring conservation areas near my home.
 And I started doing so with the Reveler Conservation Area in Crysler, Ontario.

-The Reveler Conservation Area, like the Warwick Forest and the Oschmann Forest close-by, is managed managed by South Nation Conservation (SNC), the conservation authority responsible for protecting and restoring lands in the South Nation River watershed in Eastern Ontario.
-The land belonged to individuals for a long time (in the 19th century, there was even an attempt to exploit it for agriculture, but without success), before Ray Reveler, who was the owner of it for the last 40 years, donate it to the South Nation Conservation in 2012.
+The Reveler Conservation Area, like Warwick Forest and Oschmann Forest close-by, is managed by South Nation Conservation (SNC), the conservation authority responsible for protecting and restoring lands in the South Nation River watershed in Eastern Ontario.
+The land belonged to individuals for a long time (in the 19th century, there was even an attempt to exploit it for agriculture, but without any success), before Ray Reveler, who was the owner of it for the last 40 years, donated it to the South Nation Conservation in 2012.

 The property has 3.5 kilometres of trails, mostly in natural grasslands.
 In fact, this was what rather surprised as soon as I entered the conservation area: the tall grass, the shrubs of small sizes and the rocky soil reminded me more of the landscapes of Texas than those more typical of Eastern Ontario.

 The conservation area also features a pond as well as a small hardwood forest section.
 Because of the diversity of its landscapes, the area is particularly popular with bird watchers.
 No less than 100 species of birds have been recorded there, some of which are rare locally.

 All around the conservation area, it is also possible to see the large silhouette of several wind turbines.
 These wind turbines were built before the current Ontario government decided to put a stop to the project.
 They stand silent today, a curious sight in the landscape.